 PBOC seen mirroring Fed with hike while keeping other taps open

-A majority of 31 economists said the PBOC will increase by five basis points the rate it charges on reverse-repurchase agreements, which guide funding costs in financial markets, after the Fed's expected tightening.
-That decision is due to be announced around 200 am Beijing time on Thursday, with a potential PBOC step coming as early as that day.
+A majority of 31 economists said the PBOC will increase by 5 basis points the rate it charges on reverse-repurchase agreements, which guide funding costs in financial markets, after the Fed's expected tightening.
+That decision is due to be announced around 2am Beijing time on Thursday, with a potential PBOC step coming as early as that day.

-Meanwhile, a similar share of economists said the PBOC will further lower reserve-requirement ratios in the second half of this year, the survey showed.
+Meanwhile, a similar share of economists polled said the PBOC will further lower reserve-requirement ratios in the second half of this year.
 Such a move would release liquidity into the financial system, helping lenders meet a string of repayment obligations in the coming months.

-The central bank is facing a "trade-off" during deleveraging and it has to adjust policies constantly as the situation changes, said Xia Le, chief Asia economist at Banco Bilbao Vizcaya Argentaria SA in Hong Kong.
+The central bank is facing a "trade-off" during deleveraging and it has to adjust policies constantly as the situation changes, said Xia Le, chief Asia economist at Banco Bilbao Vizcaya Argentaria.
 "It has to ease slightly when companies feel the squeeze, and raise borrowing costs again if the financial sector resumes adding leverage."

-He said the overall policy is moving to "neutral and even to a slightly easing bias" from the previously tight stance.
+He added that the overall policy is moving to "neutral and even to a slightly easing bias" from the previously tight stance.

-Investors anticipate the Federal Reserve will increase its benchmark lending rate by a quarter-point to a range of 1.75 per cent to 2.0 per cent when it meets Wednesday.
+Investors anticipate the Fed will increase its benchmark lending rate by 0.25 point to a range of 1.75 per cent to 2 per cent when it meets on Wednesday.
 Moving in step with the US prevents the yuan from weakening further against a strong dollar, and it keeps the spread between China's 10-year government bonds and Treasuries in a comfortable range - fending off capital repatriation and supporting foreign investors' demand for domestic Chinese bonds.

 Not hiking would be a strong signal of an easing stance, according to Mr Xia.
 Speculation about just such a stance grew recently when authorities cut reserve ratios and adjusted the collateral rules for the central bank's medium-term funding tool.

-More than one third of the economists in the survey said the PBOC's monetary policy stance isn't clear, despite the official "prudent and neutral" orientation.
+More than one in three of the economists said PBOC's monetary policy stance isn't clear despite the official "prudent and neutral" orientation.

 "Higher rates are needed to alleviate potential depreciation pressure on the yuan" while ample liquidity is necessary to avoid a funding squeeze, said Amy Zhuang, senior analyst for Asia at Nordea Markets.

-The twin aims aren't conflicting - they complement each other, and they come in sequence, the former PBOC official said.

-"It doesn't matter if the PBOC raises interest rates or not this time - the easing stance of monetary policy in terms of the quantity of funds will not change," he said.
-"Instead, more attention should be given to RRR cuts and MLF operations in the future as they have greater influence over the money market and the interest rate curve."
+"It doesn't matter if the PBOC raises interest rates or not this time - the easing stance of monetary policy in terms of the quantity of funds will not change."
+BLOOMBERG